-ENTR 125 Critical Thinking for Business (3) [previously BUS 125]
+ENTR 225 Critical Thinking for Business (3)

 Develops critical thinking and reasoning capacities.
 Develops judgment skills and the ability to avoid rationalization in opinions and behavior.
 Focuses on practicing critical thinking skills in small groups.

 ENTR 290 Business Modeling (3)